From camping and fishing to house-boating or kayaking, take your pick from our top 10 things to do in the Riverland.

 The Riverland is synonymous with outdoor Australian culture where memories are made on the of banks the picturesque Murray River.
 For 362 kilometres the river and its delicate ecosystem meanders from the New South Wales and Victorian borders into South Australia and down into the Indian Ocean.
 Here’s our guide to experiencing the best of the Murray River with our top 10 things to do in the Riverland.

 The Riverland is abundant in grains, fruits, vegetables, grapes and nuts.
 It’s famed for its citrus and is the third largest growing region in Australia.
 From oranges, grapefruits, tangelos, limes, mandarins and lemons to coffee and olive oil, taste the Flavours of the Riverland at a tasting café and provedore.
 Alternatively, purchase local, seasonal fruits from one of the region's many road-side fruit stalls like the colourful Aggies Fresh Fruit Stall.
 From the fertile soils of the Riverland, Twenty Third Street Distillery produce an innovative array of spirits using the local citrus and flora under the roof of Renmark’s century-old landmark.
-Stop in for a gin flight, blending class or distillery tour or be sure to check out the region's other food and drink options.
+Stop in for a gin flight, blending class or distillery tour.
+If beer’s more your style, head for Woolshed Brewery for a local brew or head to Loxton's Salena Estate where an award-winning drop and lunch at the on-site restaurant Cucina 837 awaits.
+Complete your tasting tour with a stop-off at Mallee Estate, where the Markeas family will cook up up a greek feast at their restaurant Eleni's, while you enjoy a local drop while lounging in their opulent barrel room.
+Be sure to check out the river regions best cellar doors and wineries.

 Although only a two-hour drive to the Riverland from Adelaide, the night sky is one of the darkest and best places to see the stars.
 It’s a wholesome experience that people in bustling cities can only dream or read about, but with the fresh river air and accompanying birdsong, this late-night entertainment is a program highlight!
-View our guide to stargazing in South Australia for more information.
+Home to Australia's only Dark Sky Reserve, the Murray River is one of the best spots to stargaze in South Australia.

 The Riverland is home to numerous backwaters, creeks and lagoons which are best explored by canoe or kayak.
 Weave your way into the narrow wetlands and take picnic supplies for a tranquil waterfront lunch where kangaroos, emus, koalas, goannas and birds will be your only company.
-For the intrepid, go on a self-guided 'canoe camping' expedition with Canoe Adventures to spend more time in nature learning about the river’s biodiversity.
+For the intrepid, go on a self-guided 'canoe camping' expedition with Canoe Adventures or jump on a sunset kayak tour with Canoe the Riverland to spend more time in nature learning about the river’s biodiversity.

 Birdsong is the beating heart of the Riverland thanks to its network of national parks and protected wetlands.
 The Murray River is blessed with a stunning variety of unique bird life with over 200 species in the area.
 For the serious twitcher, study the Waikerie Bird Watcher’s trail to know where to spot White-plumed Honeyeaters, Rainbow Bee-eaters, Fairy-Wren or Red-capped Robins, just to name a few.
 Banrock Station Wetlands has a boardwalk which offers brilliant viewing of bird hides situated along the way; a great way to see birdlife for those who are unlikely to travel the world on a quest to become a professional twitcher!

+Due to the current flood, make sure you ring ahead to check on the latest situation as some parks are temporarily closed.
 One of the most common and loved ways to enjoy the river is camping with friends and family.
 Spend a day finding your perfect patch under the red gum-lined riverbanks or go off the beaten track and explore the untouched environments in one of the Riverland national parks.
 Camp by still waters at Chowilla Game Reserve or in Australia’s first Biosphere Reserve, Danggali Conservation Park and Wilderness Protection Area.
+Or camp in the midst of the action at Barmera’s Loveday Adventure Park.
+Here, you can pitch your tent riverside then explore the 8,000 acre private adventure park.
+Put your 4wd through its paces on the off-road, varied terrain track or hit the water and captain your own adventure on a jet ski, exploring secluded backwaters and streams.
+Afterwards, join the locals and refuel at the onsite Loveday Tavern.
 Always remember to leave our environment cleaner than you found it.
-Check out our guide for dog friendly camping locations including the Riverland and our 6 best camping spots in South Australia.

 The red-ochre cliffs that bend their way along the river are best viewed at sunrise or sunset.
 When the light hits the cliffs, the limestone turns into towering golden curtains that give way to calm, glassy waters.
 Flocks of Pelicans are dwarfed by the impressive walls of the golden rock face, but the stillness is only amplified by the sounds of birdlife.
 Headings Cliff near Paringa (an Aboriginal word meaning “big bend in the river”) is a great place to see the cliffs, but we recommend feeling the imposing cliffs from the waterline by houseboat or kayak.

+Complete your journey by checking out our guide to the full Mighty Murray Way road trip.
 Enjoy the Riverland throughout all seasons where the winter is mild and the summers warm.
 Cosy up by campfire or cool off by swinging from the ropes into the mighty Murray.
-There’s always something brewing in the region whether it be freshly ground Arrosto Coffee or the new blooms at the Riverland Rose Festival.